p3l6/blog/content/blog/2020/pipe rack.md

 ---
 title: Pipe Rack
-summary: I finished a woodworking project to hold many sets of bagpipes.
+description: I finished a woodworking project to hold many sets of bagpipes.
 redirect_from: /piperack/
 date: 2020-11-24
 ---